simonrw/ttvfast-python/README.rst

 Installation
 ============

+Install from pypi:

+    ``pip install ttvfast``

-Either download and compile the code with
+or download and compile the code with

     ``python setup.py build_ext --inplace``

-or install with pip:
+For the latest development version, install with pip:

     ``pip install git+https://github.com/mindriot101/ttvfast.git``